syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/switch/EJ2_ASP.NETCORE/getting-started.md

 * [Getting Started with Syncfusion ASP.NET Core using Razor Pages](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/razor-pages/)
 * [Getting Started with Syncfusion ASP.NET Core MVC using Tag Helper](https://ej2.syncfusion.com/aspnetcore/documentation/getting-started/aspnet-core-mvc-taghelper)

 N> You can refer to our [ASP.NET Core Toggle Switch Button](https://www.syncfusion.com/aspnet-core-ui-controls/toggle-switch-button) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET Core Toggle Switch Button example](https://ej2.syncfusion.com/aspnetcore/Button/Switch#/material)
+You can also explore our [ASP.NET Core Toggle Switch Button example](https://ej2.syncfusion.com/aspnetcore/Button/Switch#/material) that shows you how to render the Switch in ASP.NET Core.